 The Risks Associated With Stress-Induced Weight Gain

 Stress-induced weight gain is dangerous to one’s physical and mental health.
-It is critical to understand these risks in order to realise the importance of stress management for successful weight loss.
+It is critical to understand these risks to realise the importance of stress management for successful weight loss.

 These are some risks you may want to be aware of: